 In addition, John would have been very old by the end of the first century, leading some to suggest the Gospel and letters represent a community formed around John rather than an elderly John writing these letters himself.
 Raymond Brown developed the Johannine Community theory in his Anchor Bible Commentaries on the Gospel of John and the Epistles of John and remains a popular view, although it has been frequently challenged.

-There are also some complicated theories about how the Gospel of John was formed and how the first letter may be a response to a misunderstanding of an earlier edition of the Gospel.
+There are also some complicated theories about how the Gospel of John was formed and how 1 John may be a response to a misunderstanding of an earlier edition of the Gospel.
 The first letter has been described both as a “cover letter” for the Gospel and as a hermenutical guide for reading the Gospel.

 The situation for Second and Third John is slightly different since the author identifies himself as “the elder.”
 But this not much of a hint at the identity of the author.
 There even some in the early church who wondered if the Second John needed to be in the canon since it is a brief summary of First John and adds almost nothing to what the first letter says.

 Regardless of all this scholarly consternation about the origins of these letters, they are among the most popular among Bible readers today.
 For many, 1 John is practical and easy to read letter, yet it is challenging both theologically and spiritually.